Stockoder/leaf/README.md

-# leaf
+# Leaf Classification
-repository for Kaggle playground dataset - Leaf Classification
+This repository is used to collect and maintain scripts and data used for the Kaggle playground dataset - Leaf Classification. kaggle username: Bossie